Naliwe/bitBurnerTsProject/README.md

 completely optional.

-'Library' files are stored in `src/lib` to make it easier to make sure links are correct when generating `.ns` files.
+'Library' files are stored in `src/lib` to make it easier to make sure links are correct when generating `.js` files.

 ### Files